vippsas/vipps-checkout/vipps-checkout-api.md

 ### Vipps Checkout Elements

 With Vipps Checkout Elements, you can adjust the fields and values present in the Checkout.
-For example, you might have a purchasing flow where you do not require an address because you are not sending physical goods, or you do not need the customer to identify themself because they are already logged into your system.
+For example, you might have a purchasing flow where you do not require an address because you are not sending physical goods, or you do not need the customers to identify themselves because they are already logged into your system.

 The data collected can be adjusted according to your needs with the configuration.elements in the session initiation request.